netfoundry/mop/quickstarts/docs/aws/aws-bastion.md

 **What is a Bastion Host?**

 `A bastion host is a server whose purpose is to provide access to a private network from an external network, such as the Internet.
-Because of its exposure to potential attack, it's important to lock this down ast tightly as possile.`
+Because of its exposure to potential attack, it's important to lock this down as tightly as possible.`

 **How can NetFoundry Help?**